AwesomedudeX/AarOS/README.md

 # AarOS
 Houses my console and its compatible apps.

-This is a console that I decided to develop for a fun personal project.
+This is a terminal-based console that I decided to develop for a fun personal project.
 It should be pretty helpful in terms of data analysis or just everyday use.
+One thing to note though: this console is built specifically for WindowsOS computers.
+I've tested it with MacOS and some features are not available when this is run there.
+As for Linux or other OS computers, they have not been tested, so I cannot guarantee full functionality on there.

 Also, don't forget to read the app usage notes if this is your first time using the console, and turn on notifications so you know when I'm making updates to apps or releasing new ones, and if you run into any problems, feel free to tell me in the Discussions section.
 Hope you find this console useful!

+## On First Use:

+You will need to install Python 3.10 or later using the link in the About section.
+After this, you will need to install pip along with the required modules.
+To do this, open up Powershell (step 1 of Running AarOS on Windows Powershell) and type "py -m ensurepip --upgrade".
+Next, just type in these commands to install the required modules:

+1. pip install seaborn
+2. pip install sklearn
+3. pip install datetime
+4. pip install numpy

+Once all of these commands have run, the console will be ready for use.

-### Usage Notes:
+## Usage Notes:

  - You will need to download the source programs and App Manager manually, as they will not be included in the App Manager.
 All other apps, however, can be downloaded using the App Manager.
  - Make sure that all the files that you download from here are in the same folder so that they'll work properly.
 Also, don't change the file names, since this will prevent apps from working.